MiningMath

 2. Average refers to any variable that could be controlled by means of minimums and maximums considering its average: grades, haulage distance, and other variables.

-3. Economic Value refers to the columns with the economic value, which represent the available destinations.
-It is possible to import multiple economic values at once, and they may be used simultaneously (ex.: multiple processing streams) or calculated in the internal calculator mentioned on the next page.
+It is possible to import multiple economic values at once, and they may be used simultaneously (ex.: multiple processing streams) or calculated in the internal calculator.

-Optional Field Types and their meanings
+Optional field types and their meanings

 1. Density refers to the block's density.
 This field is used to calculate the block's tonnage.